 Delhi, a Rich Melting Pot.

 Your complimentary, private transfer takes you to your local departure airport.
-Welcome to India!
-On arrival at Indira Gandhi International Airport, you are greeted with a traditional floral garland and transferred to your modern five-star hotel.
-Join your Travelling Concierge at 18:30 for a Welcome Dinner at a local restaurant.
+Welcome to vibrant India!
+A delightful melting pot of old and new, you’ll start in dynamic Delhi, with its bustling backstreets, rich history and wealth of colours.
+On arrival at Indira Gandhi International Airport, you will be greeted with a traditional floral garland and transferred to your hotel, the elegant Taj Mahal Hotel, situated in the heart of the leafy boulevards of Lutyens.
+At 19:00, join your Travelling Concierge and fellow travellers for your Welcome Dinner at the renowned local restaurant, Chor Bizarre.

 An Agra Adventure.